xcore/sw_ethernet_traffic_gen/app_traffic_gen/README.rst

 The traffic generator is run using: xrun --xscope-realtime --xscope-port 127.0.0.1:12346 bin/test_mii_packetgen.xe

-And the host controller is found in host_controller Which is run using from that folder using:
+And the host controller is found in host_application Which is run using from that folder using:

    ./traffic_gen_controller -s 127.0.0.1 -p 12346